-The boreal forest is the largest forest ecosystem in the world, encircling the entire northern hemisphere.
+The boreal forest is the largest forest ecosystem in the world.
+It encircles the entire northern hemisphere.
 A cold, dry climate and areas of permanently frozen ground dictate what grows here.
 Scraggly spruce trees may be more than a century old.
-Wildfires recycle nutrients into the soil and create new sources of food and shelter for wildlife.
+Wildfires and floods recycle nutrients into the soil and create new sources of food and shelter for wildlife.

 Here you will see few animals unless they cross the road.
-The forest hides moose, wolf, fox, black bear, snowshoe hare, lynx, and over 50 species of songbirds.
-Beaver, muskrat, and mink may be glimpsed in streams and ponds along with Pacific loon, horned grebe, widgeon, scaup, and northern shoveler.
+The forest hides moose, wolves, red fox, black bears, American marten, snowshoe hares, Canada lynx, and over 50 species of songbirds.
+North American beavers, muskrats, and mink may be glimpsed in streams and ponds along with trumpeter swans, horned grebes, widgeon, bufflehead, and northern shovelers.